A Day Without a Mexican

 A Day Without a Mexican is a 2004 fantasy film directed by Sergio Arau in his directorial debut from a screenplay co-written with Yareli Arizmendi and Sergio Guerrero.
 It stars Yareli Arizmendi, John Getz, Maureen Flannigan, Muse Watson, Fernando Arau, and Eduardo Palomo.
-The plot offers a satirical look at the consequences of all the Mexicans in the state of California suddenly disappearing (with a mysterious "pink fog" surrounding the state preventing any communication or movement with the outside world).
+The plot offers a satirical look at the consequences of all the Mexicans in the state of California suddenly disappearing (with a mysterious "pink fog" surrounding the state preventing any communication with or access to the outside world).
 The film earned over $10 million at the box office and received generally negative reviews from critics.

 Cast

 Release

 The film opened on May 14, 2004, in limited release throughout Southern California and on September 17 in theaters in Chicago, Texas, Florida, and New York City as well as San Jose.

 Reception

 Box office

 A Day Without a Mexican grossed $5.9 million in Mexico, and $4.2 million in the United States and Canada, for a worldwide total of $10.1 million.
 In Mexico, the film earned $2.7 million from 330 theaters in its opening weekend.
-In the United States, the film as only a moderate box-office success, earning $628,807 in its first weekend.
+In the United States, the film was only a moderate box-office success, earning $628,807 in its first weekend.